 The boy as he called it readied his sword in response.
 “Not in the sanctuary, it’s not, Sir.”
-Before the commander to strike, Siyon’s sword caught his and though the duel lasted mere seconds with the Commander hovering over the boy with his sword tip at the base of his neck.
-He bolstered his sword and offered the boy a hand up.
+Before the commander could strike, Siyon’s sword caught his and though the duel lasted mere seconds with the Commander hovering over the boy with his sword tip at the base of his neck.
+He sheathed his sword and offered the boy a hand up.
 “You will go with Keeper Balan to the sanctuary.”

 “But Commander Wright, Grand Master said all the Keepers you can spare.”
 Balan protested.